mmmaction/performance/README.md

 ### N+1 Problem

-After first performance and sql query analyses, we realised that we were having a so called N+1 problem.
+After first performance and SQL query analyses, we realized that we were having a so called N+1 problem.
 This problem can occur if you fetch a list of entities (e.g. locations) which results in one query.
 Then for each result you perform an additional query for fetching related data (e.g. getting the address of a location).
 So in total you are executing N+1 queries which is not efficient.
-Escpecially if your data tables grow, and N is becoming bigger.
+Especially if your data tables grow, and N is becoming bigger.
 E.g. for 1000 locations there would be one Query to get all locations and additional 1000 queries to get the respective addresses.

 To solve such an issue, there are multiple approaches like e.g. using a custom query with a JOIN FETCH
 ```sql